boahene/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. Script to move files beginig with an uppercase
 16. Scripts that delete all files in current working direcory with emacs "~"
 17. Script that creates the directories welcome/, welcome/to/ and welcome/to    /school in the current directory
+18. command that lists all the files and directories of the current director    y, separated by commas (,).